 Use some kind of case.
 They might be rugged, but the lenses of both the camera and the housings can still be scratched in the rough-and-tumble of travel.
 And scratches are bad news for sharp photos.

 Take some anti-fog inserts.
-This is mostly relevant if you’re going anywhere that’s damp and/or humid (or for snorkeling or diving).
+This is only relevant to most HERO4 models and earlier or if you’re using a separate waterproof housing, but if you’re going anywhere that’s damp and/or humid (or for snorkeling or diving), anti-fog inserts can come in very handy.
 GoPro housings can fog up in some conditions.
 An anti-fog insert can soak up the humidity that’s caught inside the housing and help prevent blurry, foggy photos.
 They’re cheap and light and easy to pack just in case.
 You can find them here.

 Take a Combination Self-Stick/Tripod Stand.
 Like this (and don’t forget a tripod mount adapter).
 These lightweight and collapsible options come in very handy in all sorts of settings.
 And they pack away much small and lighter than regular travel tripods.